 In the US, use of the Mitra device with blood is limited to research and non-diagnostic applications.
+In the US, the device is not for use with saliva samples intended for clinical DNA testing.
 In many countries outside the US, the Mitra device is approved as a remote blood sample collection device for some clinical applications, as referenced in some content.

 by Neoteryx | 2 min read